jas-fullstack/learnjs/README.md

 ###  Qustions : this keyword

-if in a method this keyword refer to the current object.
+This keyword refer to the current object. suppose if we define function inside any object we can access outer objects with this.

 const person = {
   firstName: "John",